Inconsistent profile output

 again shows one call to Fixnum#== as expected.

-Updated by srawlins (Sam Rawlins) almost 6 years ago
+Updated by srawlins (Sam Rawlins) over 6 years ago

 This is due to